BISHOPSBOURNE PARISH COUNCIL

 City Cllr Mike Sole submitted the following report:

-The minutes of the meetings held on Tuesday 7thJanuary & The Extraordinary meeting held on 12thFebruary 2020 were approved and signed by the Chairman.
-Proposed by Cllr Martin; seconded by Cllr Prestige
+The minutes of the Virtual meeting held on Tuesday 1stSeptember 2020 were approved and will be signed by the Chairman at a later date.
+Proposed by Cllr Martin; seconded by Cllr Dutta

 No notification by members was given of any pecuniary or personal interest in items